gvessio/uav-search-and-rescue/README.md

 where `<bbox_left>` and `<bbox_top>` represent the *x* and *y* coordinate of the top-left corner of the ground truth bounding box, while `<bbox_width>` and `<bbox_height>` indicate its width and height, respecively.
 These values are normalized with respect to the original proportions of each frame in pixels, in accordance with some annotation standards, such as that required by the YOLO family. `<object_category>` indicates the type of annotated object.
 It currently equals `1`, since only the people category is considered.
 However, it may be extended with further categories in future realeses.

-The main aim of this repository is to encourage contributions on this intruiguing topic.
+The main aim of this repository is to encourage contributions on this intriguing topic.
 In particular, any contribution to make the dataset bigger is welcome!

 **Original contributors**: Giovanna Castellano, Davide Carone, Francesco Scigliuto, Gennaro Vessio (from the University of Bari "Aldo Moro", Italy).
 Questions can be emailed to <gennaro.vessio@uniba.it>.